 A super squidgy, fudge cake-like vegan treat from The Cinnamon Tree Bakery

 “I don’t normally do vegan.
-I am not a vegan,” Maximo of The Cinnamon Tree Bakery says sternly.
+I am not a vegan,” Massimo of The Cinnamon Tree Bakery says sternly.
 “But these”—he points to the sticky, squidgy, caramelly pile of vegan brownies on the stall—“I like these.
 They are very tasty.”
 And, like the sun after rainfall, his face cracks into a grin.

 Tahini, salted caramel, gluten-free flour and dark, dark cocoa meld together to form an almost fudge cake-texture: the mixture’s seen an oven, sure, but it’s got out quick before setting.
 As a result, the inside is everything you want from a brownie: stable enough to eat straight from the bag while walking, cup of Flat Cap coffee in hand—but not so stable you fail to leave sticky chocolatey fingerprints upon everything you touch between the stall and a sink.